mspnp/aks-baseline/08-secret-managment-and-ingress-controller.md

    kubectl create -f https://raw.githubusercontent.com/mspnp/aks-secure-baseline/main/workload/traefik.yaml
    ```

-1. Wait for Traefik to be ready
+1. Wait for Traefik to be ready.

    > During Traefik's pod creation process, AAD Pod Identity will need to retrieve token for Azure Key Vault.
 This process can take time to complete and it's possible for the pod volume mount to fail during this time but the volume mount will eventually succeed.
 For more information, please refer to the [Pod Identity documentation](https://github.com/Azure/secrets-store-csi-driver-provider-azure/blob/master/docs/pod-identity-mode.md).